-- Farmer-Led Grower Groups that might operate as a sub committee of their local Shire
+- Farmer-led grower groups operating as a sub committee of a Shire

 - Farmers connected as a grower group linked to a “for profit/commercial” enterprise

-- Statutory Land Conservation District Committee (LCDC) groups active in agriculture R,D & E.
+- Statutory Land Conservation District Committee (LCDC) active in R,D & E.

-3. Associate Member (no voting rights) – an Associate member can be an individual person, business, incorporated or unincorporated body, who whilst not a Grower Group or eligible for voting rights, supports the objects of the GGA.
+- Can be an individual person, business, incorporated or unincorporated body, who whilst not a Grower Group or eligible for voting rights, supports the objects of the GGA.
 Such as:

-- An agricultural university, educational or research institution or student
+- Agricultural educational or research university, institution or student

-What classifies as a Grower Group Member (voting rights)
+What classifies as a Grower Group Member with voting rights:

 A voting member must be a not-for-profit body corporate (incorporated), generally recognised as either a farmer-driven Grower Group or community-driven agricultural organisation with aims and objectives comparable to a Grower Group, aimed at but not limited to: